 We face many difficult questions every day: Why do cats go crazy right before bedtime?
 Do aliens exist?
-Who will triumph on Game of Thrones?
-(No spoilers, please!)
 And of course, should we use digits or spell out numbers online?

 Although I’ve yet to see an alien—and I only pretend to understand my cats—I was confident in my grasp of numbers until I read Hoa Loranger’s blog post “Break Grammar Rules on Websites for Clarity.”
-Hoa Loranger is a director at the Nielson Norman Group, a usability consultancy started by usability expert Jakob Nielson.
+Hoa Loranger is vice president at the Nielson Norman Group, a usability consultancy started by usability expert Jakob Nielson.

 Loranger suggests using digits for numbers that “need to stand out” on websites because digits are easier to scan when searching for specific information.
 Although I agree that digits can be easier to scan, this advice goes against the common belief that we should maintain consistency across print and web copy by following our primary style guides and in-house style guides.

 What do the style guides say about digits versus spelled out numbers?

 So, when should we use digits or spell out numbers in our online content?

 Should we stick with our trusty style guides?
 Or, should we use digits for any numbers that may be scanned by web visitors, while spelling out numbers deemed less important?

 If your content is particularly number-heavy, you may want to follow Loranger’s advice to use digits for important numbers.
 However, I will continue to follow our primary style guides and in-house guides for the majority of content because number formatting will fall into chaos if we can’t agree on what “needs to stand out.”
 Plus, the purpose of style guides is to avoid confusion by promoting uniform standards—standards that ultimately support usability.